The wicked flee when no man pursueth; But the righteous are secure as a young lion.

 EMDR to help process a critical incident.
 Often times it feels safer to compartmentalize.
 A day or so after an incident whether small or big, using EMDR to process the situation has shown both short and long-term benefits for the responder.

-This early EMDR intervention protocol can be used for a group of people impacted by the same traumatic event, such as a critical incident, cumulative stress, a natural disaster or acts of violence.
-It can also be used for couples and families.
-G-TEP addresses the fragmented multi target nature of non-consolidated (recent) trauma memories.
+This EMDR intervention protocol can be used for groups, couples and/or families impacted by the same traumatic event, such as a critical incident, cumulative stress, a natural disaster or acts of violence.
+Also, for individual hardships. it is a great way to build resiliency and performance.

 • Floatback EMDR

-A more thorough EMDR approach focusing on childhood trauma and/or the cumulative stress of work.
-Working towards the root of the stress and processing major events over the years is proven to be helpful.
+A more thorough EMDR approach focusing on childhood trauma building moving into the more present adult timeline.
+Working towards the root of the stress and processing major events over the years is proven to be helpful and eliminate unseen and visible symptoms.

 • Mindfulness